LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 The "Parent" to track the process parent, like linux, the xv6 also create a new process by `fork()`, therefore, every process should have a parent process.

 The "Kernel Stack" allows running kernel code on the address space of a process.
-After all, for safety purpose, user process cannot share a same stack with kernel.
+After all, every process needs to interact with kernel through different types of syscalls, for safety purpose, user process cannot share a same stack with kernel.

 The "Trap Frame" stores user space process data, this kind of data will be saved and restored when switching between user space and kernel space.
+We'll cover this part in the following chapter about interrupt and syscall.

 The "Page Table" records the mapping between virtual memory and physical memory.
 We have described virtual memory in the previous chapter, actually every process should have its own page table.